 Community Infrastructure Levy

-We are in the process of developing a CIL charging schedule for the borough.
-We held a consultation between 19 January and 1 March 2015 on our initial proposals for CIL rates in the borough, which are set out in the preliminary draft charging schedule.
-We will be using these comments to inform the preparation of the draft charging schedule.
+Prior to these viability studies, the Council held a consultation between 19 January and 1 March 2015 on our initial proposals for CIL rates in the borough, which were set out in a preliminary draft charging schedule.

 - Preliminary draft charging schedule [897kb]